The 25th National Prescription Drug Take Back Day is coming up on Saturday, October 28!

 Locally, the Northwestern District Attorney’s Office, the Opioid Task Force, and other organizations – including youth health and youth substance use prevention coalitions like ours – promote and support local efforts.
 Many local police departments participate in Drug Take Back Day, and there are also drop box locations all year long at some hospitals, pharmacies, and police departments.

-Find local drop locations for Take Back Day here.
+Find local drop locations that have drop boxes here.
 (These are mostly police departments.)

 Missed Take Back Day?
-Find locations near you here.
+Find additional locations near you here.
 (These are mostly pharmacies or hospitals.)

 Talk with kids and teenagers about drugs and alcohol, including pills, cannabis, and nicotine.